stephehood/BIOL5153/README.md

 #### Argparse
 Attempted to use the filter_fasta_by_length.py code to apply to my parseGFF.py code but ran into some issues.
 Hopefully I can resolve some of these issues before class tomorrow.
 041018
+Update: 041118: backbone of code was ok, but I had added a bunch of things from the internet that were NOT needed.
+Tips for the future include trying to use the information provided to me from the class/book to solve my issues.
+Code works well now!
 #### Homework 5 -ParseGFF.py

 This was a huge challenge for me as I had to learn a lot of new funtions on my own.
 I was able to pull out the start and stop locations but the I wasn't able to use that information to pull the data from watermelon.fsa